MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/introduction-to-the-multiplayer-system.md

 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | This article is for advanced API usage.
 As a starting point, please take a look at the [Multiplayer Manager API](../multiplayer-manager.md) which significantly simplifies development.
 Please let your DAM know if you find an unsupported scenario in the Multiplayer Manager. |

-This article contains the following sections:
-* About the Multiplayer System
-* Multiplayer Components, Interfaces, and Architectures
-* Parties Supported by 2015 Multiplayer
-* Multiplayer Terminology
-* What's New in 2015 Multiplayer
-* Differences Between Xbox 360 and Xbox One MPSD Session Functions

 ## About the Multiplayer System